smagr173/BBMobile/ReadMe.md

 <br/>
 This project was created using React Native for the front-end components, which is a JavaScript framework for mobile apps.
 The React Native code connects to a PHP back-end where the SQL database is then accessed.<br/>
 <br/>
-**The images below are screenshots of the home screen, expanded menu item, and checkout screen**<br/>
+**The screenshots below are of the home screen, menu item details, checkout screen, help, and feedback screen**<br/>
 <br/>
 ![homeFavs](https://johndan2354.github.io/BBMobileImages/homeFavs.png) ![details](https://johndan2354.github.io/BBMobileImages/details.png) ![cart](https://johndan2354.github.io/BBMobileImages/cartScreen.png)<br/>
 ![about](https://johndan2354.github.io/BBMobileImages/about.png)  ![feedback](https://johndan2354.github.io/BBMobileImages/feedback1.png)<br/>